Recreation and Camps

 At AWS/Benchmark, our clients come first.
 That's why we offer diverse programming and flexible hours.

-Bing It Adaptive Programs
+Bring It Adaptive Programs

 We are now offering adaptive programming!!
 This will include the same opportunities as our other programs.
 There will be movement for 45 mins that will allow for all levels, followed by an interactive workshop in several topics, self love, healthy relationships, self advocacy, confidence building, nutrition, etc. This is most beneficial for high functioning participants needing minimal assistance.